robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

     * ``rate_limit``: Limit firing to once every `rate_limit` seconds.
     * ``names``: List of Helm release names for this trigger to monitor.
 Leaving this field empty monitors all release names in the namespace.
 Optional.
     * ``namespace``: The Helm release namespace for this trigger to monitor.
 Leaving this field empty monitors all release namespace in the cluster.
 Optional.
     * ``duration``: Minimum time, in seconds, that a release must remain unhealthy before the trigger fires.
 If the unhealthy state lasts less than this duration, the trigger won't fire.
-Default value is 14400 seconds (4 Hours).
+Default value is 900 seconds (15 minutes).
 Optional.

     .. admonition:: Example

         Monitor the ``demo-app`` Helm release in the ``default`` namespace.
-Send notifications when it is unhealthy for more than 20 minutes (1200 seconds).
-Do not send further notifications for at least 15 minutes (900 seconds).
+Send notifications when it is unhealthy for more than 15 minutes (900 seconds).
+Do not send further notifications for at least 4 hours (14400 seconds).

         .. code-block:: yaml